 Deep Creek Lake is the most complete outdoor base in Western Maryland.
 It works for boating and lake trips in summer, fall color trips in autumn, and skiing or cozy cabin weekends in winter.

-For travelers who like bigger wilderness trips, Maryland can be compared with Virginia, Pennsylvania, Colorado, and Alaska.
+For travelers who like bigger wilderness trips, Maryland can be compared with Virginia, Pennsylvania, Colorado, and the Ultimate Alaska Travel Guide.
 Maryland is smaller and easier to navigate, while Alaska is the true bucket-list wilderness option.

 Best Maryland Road Trips